-What does it look RAIDBOXES like from the customer perspective?
+What does Raidboxes look like from the customer's perspective?
 How do you manage to make support seekers happy?
-And who is now dozing happily and contentedly in the office under the palm tree?
-10 questions to our supporter Chris.
+And who is happily snoozing under the palm tree in the office lately?
+10 questions for our supporter Chris.

-Chris, you've been a client since 2016 and FREE DEV at RAIDBOXES - and now you have practically sites changed them.
-What did you learn about us during this time?
+Chris, you've been a client since 2016 and FREE DEV at Raidboxes - and now you've more or less switched sides.
+What have you learned about us during this time?
 What was your impression?

-In search of a good host for a demanding customer, for whom I have just received a WordPress site I RAIDBOXES stumbled across it rather by accident.
-What made me (and ultimately the customer) besides the obvious Performance boost was convinced by the fast, competent and relaxed support.
-Fastsites , happy customers and the commission as if FREE DEV it was an unbeatable combination for me.
+While looking for a good host for a demanding client for whom I had just implemented a WordPresssite, I stumbled across Raidboxes rather by chance.
+What convinced me (and ultimately also the customer), apart from the clear performance boost, was the fast, competent and relaxed support.
+Fast pages, happy customers and the commission as FREE DEV was an unbeatable combination for me.

-What I had to get used to in the beginning was the different approach, in contrast to the usual "mass hosts".
-No web-premium-extra-plus-packages with countless, partly useless lists of features but ONE WordPress installation, but consistently focused on performance and security.
-Point.
+What I had to get used to at first was the different approach, in contrast to the usual "mass hosters".
+No web-premium-extra-plus packages with countless, sometimes useless lists of features, but ONE WordPress installation, but consistently geared towards performance and security.
+Full stop.

-This "minimalism" also continued in the backend.
-Few, simple and - at least in the beginning - partly little explained buttons that do exactly what it says.
-Sometimes I just didn't know if I wanted them to do exactly what it says. 🙂 But then the support of RAIDBOXES then helped again and again.
+This "minimalism" also continued in the back end.
+Few, simple and - at least in the beginning - partly little explained buttons that do exactly what they say.
+Sometimes I didn't know if I wanted them to do what they said 🙂 But then the support from Raidboxes helped me again and again.

-What finally convinced you to apply for a job with us?
-With your portfolio of skills you are certainly quite sought after in the working world...
+What ultimately convinced you to apply to us?
+With your portfolio of skills, you are certainly quite sought after in the working world...

-I observe the founder scene in general relatively interested and many great start-ups have either completely drifted away after initial success or have sold out (e.g. Wunderlist).
-What I liked about An RAIDBOXES is that, in addition to all the business news and professional articles, it has also become clear that the company values Sustainability and the 'Economy for the Common Good' lays.
-In my last agency time I mainly dealt with clients from the agricultural and heavy transport sectors.
+I watch the start-up scene in general with relative interest and many great start-ups have either completely drifted away after initial success or have been sold (e.g. Wunderlist).
+What I liked about Raidboxes was that, in addition to all the business news and articles, it also became clear that the company values sustainability and the common good.
+In my last time at the agency, I mainly dealt with clients from the agricultural and heavy transport sectors.

-One day I came home and I realized the hypocrisy of what I was doing: On Fridays I go with my son to the Fridays for Future demo and help him paint posters with polar bears and on Mondays after that I make sure with great landing pages that even more, even bigger trucks clog our streets.
-So you are in your daily treadmill and do your job in the best possible way - but at this point I realized that I want to change something.
-I already liked the company philosophy and product RAIDBOXES - so why not simply apply!?
+One day I came home and realised the hypocrisy of what I was doing: on Fridays I go with my son to the Fridays for Future demonstration and help him paint posters with polar bears, and on Mondays I make sure that even more, even bigger lorries clog our roads with great landing pages.
+You are in your daily treadmill and do your job to the best of your ability - but at that point I realised that I wanted to change something.
+I already liked the company philosophy and the product at Raidboxes - so why not just apply?

-In general, what makes a job and employer for you that you are happy with?
+In general, what makes a workplace and employer where you are happy?

-In addition to the things I have just mentioned, such as sustainability and public welfare and a product or service that I can stand behind, open communication is important to me - even across departmental boundaries and at eye level.
-An interesting team and further training opportunities round off the whole thing.
+In addition to the things I just mentioned, such as sustainability and the common good, and a product or service that I can stand behind, open communication is important to me - even across departmental boundaries and at eye level.
+An interesting team and opportunities for further training round off the whole thing.

 You were a freelance web designer, photographer and lecturer for many years.
 Then you changed to an agency.
 Why?

-The question is easy to answer: I've become a father!
-As a self-employed person, you work on a project for three months and then wait another two months for your money.
-That's fine if you're responsible for yourself - with a family, a regular income and paid health insurance are important factors to be able to sleep peacefully.
+The question is easy to answer: I have become a father!
+As a self-employed person, you sometimes work on a project for three months and then wait another two months for your money.
+That's fine when you're responsible for yourself - with a family, a regular income and paid health insurance are important factors in being able to sleep peacefully.

-Besides, I've heard about my freelance activities never quite let up.
-I have the luck to be able to look after some customers for years in the area of web, print and photo.
-And I am still taking on interesting projects from time to time.
+Apart from that, I have never completely let go of my freelance work.
+I've been lucky enough to be able to look after some clients for years in the areas of web, print and photography.
+And I still take on interesting projects from time to time.

-With RAIDBOXES us you work in 2nd level support.
+At Raidboxes you work in 2nd level support.
 How concretely does your agency experience help you?
-And are you more patient with our customers because you know both sites of them?
+And are you more patient with our customers because you know both sides?

-Whether I am more patient, that remains to be seen. 🙂 In any case, my agency experience and also the experience as FREE DEV- and hosting customer to understand the background of support requests made.
+Whether I am more patient remains to be seen 🙂 In any case, my experience as an agency and as a hosting customer helps me to understand the background of support requests.
+FREE DEV- and hosting customer helps me to understand the background of support requests.

-Through my training I now know why some things are the way they are.
-But that does not mean that I find them more logical or self-explanatory now.
-But it certainly helps me to explain exactly these things and to answer the inquiries empathically, effectively and above all to the satisfaction of the customers.
+Through my training, I now know why some things are the way they are.
+But that doesn't mean that I now find them more logical or self-explanatory.
+But it certainly helps me to explain exactly these things and to answer the enquiries empathetically, effectively and above all to the satisfaction of the customers.

-How do you deal with requests where there is very little knowledge on the customer side?
+How do you deal with requests where there is quite little knowledge on the client side?

 Little knowledge is always relative.
 With a developer or an agency, one naturally expects a certain technical understanding and can talk technically on a similar level.
-But also a florist, who does not have the big money for an agency and wants to open a new domain himself, can of course expect help with support.
-On the other hand, I don't know anything about flowers. 🙂
+But even a florist who doesn't have the big money for an agency and wants to set up a new domain herself can of course expect help with support.
+On the other hand, I don't know anything about flowers 🙂 .

-What makes top support for you personally, how do you measure the success of your work?
+What constitutes top support for you personally, how do you measure the success of your work?

 As a support customer, two factors are particularly important to me: competence and speed.
-Whenever I have the opportunity, I always use the Chat support.
-Cause I hate being on hold in any phone loops.
-With e-mails I don't even know if my request has been received, let alone when it will be answered.
+If I have the opportunity, I always use the chat support.
+Because I hate being stuck in any telephone waiting loops.
+With e-mails, I don't even know whether my request has arrived, let alone when it will be answered.

-As a supporter myself, I try to meet my own demands - and that won't be easy, because I can be a really demanding customer. 🙂 I feel success when those seeking help feel that they are being taken seriously.
-And if, after our conversation, they know what steps they have to take in order to deal with your request.
-Help for self-help, so to speak.
+As a supporter myself, I try to live up to my own expectations - and that's not easy, because I can be a really demanding customer 🙂 I feel successful when those seeking help feel taken seriously.
+And when, after our conversation, they know what steps they have to take to deal with their concern.
+Helping them to help themselves, so to speak.

-If the next time the customers* have the same or a similar request, they don't need the support of the support team anymore - then I have done the job right in my eyes.
+If the customers no longer need the support the next time they have the same or a similar request - then I have done the job right in my eyes.

-What is your first impression of the team and of your training?
+What is your first impression of the team and of your induction?

-The team of RAIDBOXES welcomed me warmly and openly.
-I see a multitude of very individual professionals.
-The variety of characters is at least as great as the variety of clothing styles and hairstyles.
-Each one seems to bring in his or her experience, personality and expertise.
-And when it comes to the matter at hand - namely to constantly improve the product RAIDBOXES and live the values of RAIDBOXES living - everyone pulls together intensively and constructively.
+The team at Raidboxes welcomed me in a friendly and open manner.
+I see a variety of very individual professionals.
+The diversity of characters is at least as great as that of clothing styles and hairstyles.
+Everyone seems to bring their experience, personality and expertise to the table.
+And when it comes to the matter at hand - namely to keep improving the product Raidboxes and to live the values of Raidboxes - everyone pulls together intensively and constructively.

 You also brought along a new RAIDBOXER: Flecki.
 How did the trial day with him in the office go, and can we continue to look forward to him?

-Flecki, my little white family dog (a Maltese), first got to know everyone on the trial day and checked out who he gets pats or treats from (or both @Leefke!).
+FleckiMy little white family dog (a Maltese) got to know everyone on the day of the trial and checked who would give him strokes or treats (or both @Leefke!).

-In fact, he got quite a few of them and was quite disappointed the next few times that he was not fed continuously.
-But all in all he likes it.
+In fact, he got quite a few of them and was quite disappointed the next few times that he wasn't fed continuously.
+All in all, though, he likes it.
 And he has his own little area in the support room right under the palm tree.

 What do you do when you're not helping our customers?

-During the time when I am neither employed RAIDBOXES nor freelance, I am mainly a creative Münster family man.
-Spending Quality Time with my family - and preferably as much of it as possible outside - recharges my batteries.
-This is the most important "pastime" for me.
+In the time when I am neither working for Raidboxes nor freelancing, I am mainly a creative Münster family man.
+Spending quality time with the family - and preferably as much of it as possible outside - recharges my batteries.
+That is the most important "pastime" for me.

-My interests all go towards the digital age and how to combine the digital with the analogue.
-That's why Augmented Reality, for example, is a topic that fascinates me.
-If I had to name concrete hobbies, that would be everything that has to do with film.
-And recently - thanks to the RAIDBOXES sponsored membership of the Urban Sports Club - I've also started doing sports and fitness again.
-But first and foremost, photography and digital image editing.
-Years ago, under the name Münster-Foto, I joined forces with a few photographers and digital artists to realize projects together - at that time even partly in the darkroom with 35mm film.
+My interests all go in the direction of the digital age and how you can combine the digital with the analogue.
+That's why augmented reality is a topic that fascinates me.
+If I had to name specific hobbies, it would be everything to do with film.
+And then recently - thanks to my membership of the Urban Sports Club sponsored by Raidboxes - sports and fitness.
+But first and foremost is photography and digital image processing.
+Years ago I got together with a few photographers and digital artists under the name Münster-Foto to realise projects together - at that time even partly in the darkroom with 35mm film.

-Due to the fact that almost everyone involved now has families and many of them are no longer in Münster, it has fallen asleep.
-Whenever I can, I still go out and shoot photos or edit pictures from my own archive in Photoshop.
-Some of them are then also under www.muenster-foto.de to see.
-Recently, I have been travelling with my new 360-degree camera and am testing how the digital results can be transferred to the analogue world.
+Since almost everyone involved has a family now and many are no longer in Münster, this has pretty much fallen asleep.
+Whenever I can, I still go out and take photos or edit pictures from my own archive in Photoshop.
+Some of them can also be seen at www.muenster-foto.de.
+Lately I've been out and about with my new 360-degree camera, testing how the digital results can be transferred to the analogue world.